-This product can expose you to chemicals including lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information go to www.P65Warnings.ca.gov.
+This product can expose you to chemicals including lead and bisphenol A (BPA), which are known to the State of California to cause cancer and birth defects or other reproductive harm.
+For more information go to www.P65Warnings.ca. gov.